All the scenarios on Media Helping Media are based on real events.

-a) accept the gift (as a payment in cash and kind for your services)
+- accept the gift (as a payment in cash and kind for your services).

-b) hand the gift and the money back and explain that you were mistaken to take the work on in the first place and tell your editor what a fool you have been
+- hand the gift and the money back and explain that you were mistaken to take the work on in the first place and tell your editor what a fool you have been.

-c) hand the money and gift back but agree to do the media training in your own time
+- hand the money and gift back but agree to do the media training in your own time.

-Suggested answer: both b) and d) apply. b) hand the gift and the money back and explain that you were mistaken to take the work on in the first place and tell your editor what a fool you have been and d) avoid such situations at all cost.
+You should hand the gift and the money back and explain that you were mistaken to take the work on in the first place, tell your editor what a fool you have been, and avoid such situations at all cost.

 There are two sections of the Integrity for journalists module that deal with this.
 They are cases where you are offered free material and gifts and cases where there is a conflict of interests.